ONEARMY/academy/docs/plastic/basics.md

 }
 </style>

-# Intro
+# The Basics of Plastic

 <div class="videoChapters">
 <div class="videoChaptersMain">

-### This is a great title for this section.
+### Let's start from the beginning.

-Let’s start from the beginning: what is plastic?
+What is plastic?
 Where does it come from, how much do we use, and what is recycled?
 What different types of plastic exist, and how do you recognize them?
-In this video we cover the basics of plastic to get you up to speed quickly with the material you’re going to be working with!
+Here we cover the basics of plastic to get you up to speed quickly with the material you’re going to be working with!

-`Pro tip: look under your plastic product and see if you can recognize what type of plastic it is`
+`Pro tip: look under your plastic product and see if you can recognize what type of plastic it is.`

 </div>